— MA Geography, CSU, Long Beach

 - E-mail: firstname.lastname@example.org

-My PhD research interests are focused on understanding the importance of local community conservation and forest restoration efforts in the fight to keep tigers from extinction.
+Secondly, I am interested in local community involvement in conservation efforts, specifically those living within tiger landscapes.
 In particular, how community leaders influence local attitudes towards protected areas, conservation, forest restoration, and activities like community forestry and community action against poachers or illegal settlers.

 "The geographer is, or should be, the greatest insect that carries pollen from field to field."

 Nevin M. Fenneman